vipinvkmenon/terraform-exporter-btp/docs/resume.md

 ![Repeat export - created files](img/resume-result-files.png)

 !!! warning
     Exports can fail due to different reason.
-While we aim to resume such failed scenarios, there might always be situation that we cannot handle automatically.
+While the btptf CLI aims to resume such failed scenarios, there might always be situations that cannot be handled automatically.
 In this case we advise to restart the export from scratch.